-The exotic looking dragon fruit might look like a pretty pink grenade, but inside this dragonesque fruit is a soft sweet flesh that is surprisingly satisfying.
+Don’t let the external appearance of dragon fruit intimidate you.
+Inside this neon colored fruit is a soft sweet flesh that is surprisingly satisfying.

-This exotic fruit is quite healthy being low in calories and full of vitamin c and fiber.
-You might even say it’s a superfruit.
 Although the fruit might look intimidating, you can safely eat the soft flesh and seeds inside.
-The skin can be saved and used as a bowl or glass.
+The skin can even used as a strikingly beautiful bowl or glass.

 What does dragon fruit taste like?